biosails/pheniqs/docs/quickstart.md

 CCCCCGGGGGGGGGGGGGGGGGGGF<FGGGGGGGGGGGGFGFGGGGGGGGG
 ```

-We declare those files as input with an input directive
+To declare those files as input you add an `input` directive, which is a JSON array of file paths.
+The order of the paths in the array enumerates the input read segments so Pheniqs will expect to read one segment from each file you list.
+You may provide the input segments in any order you wish as long as you adhere to that order throughout the configuration file.

 >```json
 {